surduflorin/dashboard/readme.md

-### Grapefruit Dashboard
+### Dashboard
 ----------
-**Grapefruit Dashboard** is admin dashboard template based on **React Boilerplate**.
+**Dashboard** is admin dashboard template based on **React Boilerplate**.
 It provides you clean modern design and high performance react app with various color theme.
 This template has been built to makes the development process easy and fast for you, which is supported by material-ui v3.x, jss (css in js), immutable js, webpack, npm modern workflow and flexible layout with flexbox.

 ## Template Feature
 -   Built with one of most popular javascript library React.JS and Redux